Investing in a quality jetter: a brief guide

 Read More

-Inspection System,
+Topics: Inspection System, Problem-solving

 In December 2017, the Tax Cuts and Jobs Act (TCJA) passed, giving small businesses such as plumbing and drain cleaning operations access to some beneficial tax code changes.
 In print, the TCJA runs 274 pages—too long to outline in a blog.
 However, the essential changes include